Narita International Airport: Bus

 There are regular bus (limousine) services to the Tokyo City Air Terminal in 55 minutes, and major hotels and railway stations in the greater Tokyo area in 35–120 minutes.
 These are often slower than the trains because of traffic jams.
 The chief operator of these services is Airport Transport Service under the "Friendly Airport Limousine" brand.
 Other operators include Keisei Bus, Chiba Kotsu and Narita Airport Transport.

 There is also an overnight bus service to Kyoto and Osaka.
 Buses also travel to nearby US military bases, including Yokosuka Navy Base and Yokota Air Base.

 Taxi

-Fixed rate taxi service to Tokyo, Kawasaki, Yokohama, Yokosuka, and Miura is available for 14,000 – 40,300 yen (expressway tolls, which cost 2,250 – 2,850 yen, are not included in the fixed fare, and need to be paid as a surcharge).
+Fixed rate taxi service to Tokyo, Kawasaki, Yokohama, Yokosuka, and Miura is available.
 Operated by Narita International Airport Taxi Council Members.

 The main road link to Narita Airport connects to the Shuto Expressway network at Ichikawa, Chiba.

 Helicopter

 Mori Building City Air Service offered a helicopter charter service between Narita and the Ark Hills complex in Roppongi, taking 35 minute and costing 280,000 yen each way for up to five passengers; however, the service was discontinued on December 1, 2015.